 You’re at home sitting on your couch watching your favorite TV show when all of a sudden your dog perks up, does the classic head tilt, and barks at the TV.
-Is it the sound that’s capturing his attention?
+Is it the sound that’s capturing their attention?
 Or is it the action on the screen?

 It’s probably a little of both.